Rizky Ridho: International career

-Rizky Ridho debuted for the Indonesia U-19 team in the 2019 AFF U-19 Youth Championship and captained the U-19 squad when it faced Bulgaria U-19 in a friendly on 5 September 2020.
-He received a call to join the senior Indonesian national football team in May 2021.
+Rizky Ridho debuted for the Indonesia U19 team in the 2019 AFF U-19 Youth Championship and captained the U-19 squad when it faced Bulgaria U19 in a friendly on 5 September 2020.
+He was chosen as the captain for the Indonesia U23 during the 2024 AFC U-23 Asian Cup held in Qatar.

+Rizky Ridho received a call to join the senior Indonesia national team in May 2021.
 He earned his first cap in a friendly match against Oman on 29 May 2021.

-Rizky Ridho became the youngest center back to play in the FIFA World Cup qualification for the Indonesian national team since 1986 FIFA World Cup qualification.
-He played against Thailand on 3 June 2021 at the age of 19 years 7 months and 10 days.
-Rizky Ridho is younger than his senior, Bejo Sugiantoro, who is the father of his fellow Indonesia international Rachmat Irianto.
-Bejo was 20 years 2 months and 18 days when he first played in 1997 against Uzbekistan at the 1998 FIFA World Cup Qualification.
+Ridho became the youngest center back to make an appearance at the FIFA World Cup qualification, in the Indonesia national team, since the 1986 FIFA World Cup qualification.
+He appeared against Thailand on 3 June 2021 at the age of 19 years 7 months and 10 days.

+On 25 March 2023, Ridho scored his first goal for Indonesia, against Burundi in a friendly match.

+On 12 October 2023, Ridho scored a goal against Brunei in the 2026 FIFA World Cup qualifiers.
+Ridho scored again against the same opponent in the second leg.